-The Babylonian Epic Of Creation, Enuma Elish is written on the 7 Clay Tablets of Creation.
+The Babylonian Epic Of Creation, Enuma Elish is an important document that changed world History.

 It venerates the Babylonian God Marduk as the Conqueror of Chaos which preceded the Order of Creation through a Cosmic Tale in which Marduk conquers Tiamat the Dragon Godess of Chaos.

 It was recited at the annual New Year Festival in Babylon as the Statue Of Marduk was paraded on the streets to be placed in his place of residence at the Great Ziggurat Temple.